 Program fees include the following:

-- Volunteer project placement: Covers resources, materials, equipment and operational costs to host volunteers
+- Volunteer placement and supervision – covers resources, materials, equipment and operational costs to host volunteers

 - Academic advising

 - Financial advice